pthew/alone/go_alone_01.md

 luck ran out today.

-## Day N -- History and defeat
+## Day 3 -- History and defeat

 Manfred and his companions moved to a new camp to rest and treat their wounds.
 The saying goes "idle hands makes the devils work" -- I could see one of the group watching me as everyone else rested.
 His name is Falco.
+He has that greedy look behind his eyes that I've seen many times before.
 Was he planning to steal me?

 I hope not.
 He was not what I would call hero-material.
 If he did steal me, then I would have to kill him and hope that someone better finds me.
 I